Degenerative joint disease/Osteoarthritis

-When you move a joint, the joint expresses fluid from the pressure and when the pressure is relieved, the fluid diffuses back, together with oxygen and nutrients.
-Which is why the health of the cartilage depends on movement of the joint.
+When you move a joint, the joint expresses fluid from the pressure.
+When the pressure is relieved, the fluid diffuses back together with oxygen and nutrients.
+This is why the health of the cartilage depends on movement of the joint.

 The first and very mild form causes bone enlargement of the joints in the fingers.
 The second form involves the spine, where bony growths appear on.
 And the third form involves the weight-bearing joints, most often involving the knees, which are followed by the hips.

 Osteoarthritis symptoms often develop slowly and worsen over time.
 Signs and symptoms of osteoarthritis include: